 CrowdStrike details errors that led to mass IT outage

-CrowdStrike's root cause analysis report on the defective channel file update found a "confluence" of issues led to the release of the file last month, causing a mass IT outage.
+CrowdStrike's investigation into the recent defective update found that a 'confluence' of issues led to the release of the channel file last month, causing a mass IT outage.

 CrowdStrike on Tuesday published its full root cause analysis for last month's defective channel file update that caused more than 8 million Windows systems to enter reboot loops.

-Tuesday's 12-page report shed additional light on the incident.
-According to CrowdStrike, a series of issues contributed to the errant release of channel file 291, starting with an earlier update to its Falcon platform.
+In the 12-page report, CrowdStrike identified a series of issues that contributed to the errant release of Channel File 291, starting with an earlier update to its Falcon platform.
 The company had previously released version 7.1 of its Windows sensors in February, which contained a new type of inter-process communication (IPC) template.

 "In summary, it was the confluence of these issues that resulted in a system crash: the mismatch between the 21 inputs validated by the Content Validator versus the 20 provided to the Content Interpreter, the latent out-of-bounds read issue in the Content Interpreter, and the lack of a specific test for non-wildcard matching criteria in the 21st field," CrowdStrike wrote.
 "While this scenario with Channel File 291 is now incapable of recurring, it also informs process improvements and mitigation steps that CrowdStrike is deploying to ensure further enhanced resilience."